Days To Go: 195

 Freedom From Loans, Inc.

-Reg CF via EquityDoor, LLC.
+Reg CF for all US Investors via EquityDoor, LLC.

 Minimum amount of Series A Shares of Preferred Stock being offered

 Total Series A Shares of Preferred Stock outstanding after Offering (if minimum amount reached)